johnandrea/unset-living-flag/README.md

 # unset-living-flag
-Modify RootsMagic database so that anyone with many descendant generations is set to non-living.
+Modify RootsMagic database so that anyone with many descendent generations is set to non-living.

 Please run initially on a test database or a copy of an operational database.